 Islamic Vakif, Women's Branch

-This private religious foundation is headed by Turkey’s leading Muslim feminist.
+This private religious foundation was headed by Turkey's leading Muslim feminist.
 Her meeting with students dispelled many of the stereotypes concerning gender and Islam while offering a critical appraisal of the Islamic tradition in its current state.

-Our participation in an Alevi ceremony provided a window into the community life of Turkey’s largest religious minority.
+Participation in an Alevi ceremony provided a window into the community life of Turkey's largest religious minority.

-The tomb and museum that memorializes Turkey’s war of independence displays many features seen in religious veneration.
+The tomb and museum that memorializes Turkey's War of Independence displays many features seen in religious veneration.

 This homestay with a Sufi Brotherhood in Konya included attendance at a large public performance of the Sema, the whirling dance of the Sufis, as well as inclusion within a more private, intimate chanting session and communal meal.